simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 * **Incentives and Rewards**: Offering incentives and rewards for completing training modules or demonstrating good cybersecurity practices can help motivate employees to actively participate in the training program.

-* **Continuous Reinforcement**: Cybersecurity training should not be a one-time event.
+* **Continuous Reinforcement**: Cybersecurity training shouldn't be a one-time event.
 It should be an ongoing process with regular refreshers and updates to keep employees informed about new threats and best practices.

-By addressing resistance to change and lack of awareness, organizations can build a strong human firewall and empower employees to be the first line of defense against cyber threats.
+By addressing resistance to change and lack of awareness, organizations can build a strong human firewall and help employees to be the first line of defense against cyber threats.

 ### Addressing Time and Resource Constraints